 Nikon cameras also cover a wide gamut of options, including their newer Z series full frame mirrorless cameras

 The cool new-kid-on-the-block, Sony has been generating a ton of buzz in the past few years.
 Specialising in mirrorless cameras, they make small and sturdy cameras that pack some of the most impressive features in the industry.

 They have two main lineups, the a6000 lineup that features smaller APS-C sensors and the professional-level A7 range.
 There are many models with different strengths within each lineup, but they tend to showcase extremely fast and accurate autofocus performance, good ergonomics and strong video features.

-While Sony’s lens selection is not quite as large and Canon or Nikon, it is still quite robust and growing rapidly.
+While Sony’s lens selection is not quite as large as what's available to Canon or Nikon DSLRs (although it is much larger than the newer Canon/Nikon mirrorless ranges), it is still quite robust and growing rapidly.
 With the recent introduction of their professional-level G Master lenses and the fact that many third-party lens manufacturers like Sigma and Tamron are starting to make lenses for Sony cameras, Sony is rapidly closing the gap.

 One of Sony’s biggest releases is the Sony A7 III, which is arguably the most popular camera on the market today.
 A full frame camera that boasts features to rival cameras that cost almost twice as much, it provides fantastic AF tracking capabilities, 4K video and a robust design.